 So, how far can you go when your battery is fully charged?
-Do be aware that the ranges are typically estimated.
+Be aware that the ranges are typically estimated.
 The actual range you’ll get will depend on a number of different factors.
-One being how much you actually pedal.
+One is how much you actually pedal.
 And two how much you use your throttle – if your bike has one.
 Your weight, the bike, and the use also need to be factored in.
 Temperature and road conditions also impact the range.
 But expect an average of 20 miles from a 6-8 pound lithium battery if you’re using just the throttle.

 Volts and Amps

 To give you a basic understanding of what these mean – the voltage is what gives the speed.
 It’s the strength.